 Lake Country School is committed to an economically diverse student body and welcomes the opportunity to provide financial support where needed to partner with families.
-In 2018-2019, Lake Country School made tuition assistance awards to 25% of the student body meeting 70% of a family's proven need.
+In 2020-21, Lake Country School made tuition assistance awards to approximately 25% of the student body meeting 70% of a family's proven need.

 Note: Due to the amount of financial need being demonstrated by returning families, the school will not be making awards available to new Children's House families for the remainder of the 2020-21 school year.

 Lake Country School awards grants that do not need to be repaid to families who demonstrate financial need, as funds are available.
 The school expects families to finance their children's education to the extent they can.
 Priority is given to re-enrolling families.
 Grants are awarded annually and families must reapply each year.

 How can I tell if my situation demonstrates financial need?

 If you feel that you are unable to afford full tuition, you are encouraged to apply for tuition assistance.
 In 2020-21, 50% of the families receiving assistance had a gross income of less than $88,000 and 50% had incomes over $88,000.
 Every family's financial situation is unique.
 Therefore, income alone does not determine need.
 Other assets, family size, and unusual expenses are all additional factors, which affect the decision-making process.
 When you apply for tuition assistance, the SSS will let you know your eligibility or proven need.

 If admitted and depending on availability of funds, LCS will make an award of up to 70% of proven need.

 If my family has been in the school but never applied for assistance, may I apply now?

 We hope that families who begin by paying full tuition to the school will continue to do so unless unforeseen circumstances make that impossible.
 We advise families not to go to extraordinary lengths to pay full tuition their first year in hope of receiving tuition assistance the next year.
 However, if your financial situation has changed significantly since you joined the school, you should apply for assistance.